Enucatl/puppet-control-repo/README.md

 │   ├── config_version.rb                 # A config_version script for r10k.
 │   └── config_version.sh                 # A wrapper that chooses the appropriate config_version script.
 ├── site-modules/                         # This directory contains site-specific modules and is added to $modulepath.
-│   ├── profile/                          # The profile module.
-│   └── role/                             # The role module.
 ├── LICENSE
 ├── Puppetfile                            # A list of external Puppet modules to deploy with an environment.
 ├── README.md